SEP 11, 2020 | GLOBAL

 Slack launched the Future Forum, a consortium to help companies make the transformations necessary to thrive in the remote economy.
 The Forum aims to drive change through original research, case studies, and position papers as well as an ongoing events series where leading voices can share best practices, insights, and solutions.

-- Splunk for Good, Splunk’s social impact arm, has built a publicly available interactive Splunk COVID-19 Dashboard that any individual or organization can view without any installation necessary.
-They have also provided an application that any individual or organization can download, populate with their own data, and use to help get a better understanding of the data behind the pandemic.
+- Splunk for Good, Splunk’s social impact arm, built a publicly available interactive Splunk COVID-19 Dashboard that any individual or organization can view without any installation necessary.
+They also provided an application that any individual or organization can download, populate with their own data, and use to help get a better understanding of the data behind the pandemic.

 - As part of the nonprofit Alliance for Innovation, Splunk helped Tarrant County, Texas launch a COVID-19 self-screening website.

 - Splunk introduced Splunk Remote Work Insights (RWI), a solution to help customers maintain employee productivity and high performance of critical business activities.
 RWI is free to any organization and includes free Splunk resources to help customers understand their distributed workforce.

 - The nonprofit Alliance for Innovation, which includes Splunk, Adobe, and Oracle, is providing the COVID-19 Testing and Data Response platform free of charge to public health officials in communities across the US.

 - Splunk published an e-book on building a more resilient workplace for government and higher education by using data to establish a safe and productive reopening strategy.

 - Splunk's Global Restart program is working to help businesses reopen as quickly as possible while keeping employees and customers safe.
 The program guides users through ways that data can effectively support a return to work.

 - Splunk CTO and SVP Tim Tully discussed the importance of balancing empathy and innovation during COVID-19 in an interview with podcaster and author Christopher Lochhead.